HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 4. Advanced Antenna Systems/section 4-2 SWR and Antenna Matching.md

 Beyond antennas, analyzers serve as sophisticated cable testers—finding breaks, verifying characteristic impedance, checking velocity factor, or detecting water intrusion.

-#### System Performance Metrics
+#### System Performance: The Complete Picture

-As you advance in amateur radio, you'll encounter professional concepts that quantify overall system performance:
+Understanding component-level matching—how your radio, feed line, and antenna impedances interact—is crucial. , you'll encounter professional concepts that quantify overall system performance:

 > **Key Information:** A link budget is the sum of transmit power and antenna gains minus system losses as seen at the receiver. {{< link id="G8A13" >}}

-Think of it as communication accounting that determines if a link will work:
+Think of a link budget in terms of communication accounting that determines if a link will work:
 - Start with transmitter power (+50 dBm for 100W)
 - Add antenna gains
 - Subtract all losses (including SWR losses)